Most used horsemanship tools of 2018

 I learn well from watching others, plus when watching people work with horses you get to also observe the horse which isn’t usually portrayed when reading.
 So naturally, I have a bit of cinema that I constantly go back to for reference.
 I currently have been going over Buck Brannaman’s videos because he seems to have a better way with horses then Pat Parelli or Clinton Anderson for example.
 I’ve watched a lot of videos by those two and Buck Brannaman seems to have a better disposition in his horses, they seem to me to be more content and prepared to do what is asked.
 So I search out and follow what feels and looks good to me.
 Like I mentioned before, you don’t know what you don’t know so I am always searching to find things that will get me better with my horse.
 These three videos are the ones that I recommend of Buck’s at the moment:

-Buck Brannaman From the Ground Up 2 DVD Set This video goes hand in hand with the Red Bible, there is so much to catch and see in this that I watch it all the time.
+From the Ground Up This video goes hand in hand with the Red Bible, there is so much to catch and see in this that I watch it all the time.

-The Making of a Bridle Horse Series Part 1 The Snaffle Bit Buck Brannaman DVD Buck goes over simple principles that most people miss when working a horse in the saddle and he gives you ideas on how to get better and be able to move to the hackamore.
+The Making of a Bridle Horse Part 1: The Snaffle Buck goes over simple principles that most people miss when working a horse in the saddle and he gives you ideas on how to get better and be able to move to the hackamore.

-Buck Brannaman: Making of a Bridle Horse-Part 2 Hackamore by Rancho Deluxe Design I have watched this once so far, why? because I am still working in the snaffle bit, but I watched this to learn where a horse should be to move to the hackamore and know what needs to be good before getting there.
+The Making of a Bridle Horse Part 2: The Hackamore I have watched this once so far, why? because I am still working in the snaffle bit, but I watched this to learn where a horse should be to move to the hackamore and know what needs to be good before getting there.

 For those of you really ready to learn and have a hunger for knowledge, here is a list of bonuses to consider looking into:

-Think Harmony With Horses: An In-Depth Study of Horse/Man Relationship Ray is known as one of the best horsemen of our known time, so why wouldn’t you read some of his words, plus it’s less than $20!
+Think Harmony with Horses by Ray Hunt Ray is known as one of the best horsemen of our known time, so why wouldn’t you read some of his words, plus it’s less than $20!

-True Unity: Willing Communication Between Horse and Human by Tom Dorrance (2012-02-15) This is on my list to read next, Tom is one of Ray’s teachers from how I understand it.
+True Unity This is on my list to read next, Tom Dorrence is one of Ray’s teachers from how I understand it.
 Plus if you aren’t much of a reader there is an audio version of this one.

-True Horsemanship Through Feel, Second Edition This book is my current read and it is like a textbook of horsemanship and there are so many great nuggets that I sometimes have to go back and read what I was reading again so that I can make sure to catch it all.
+True Horsemanship Through Feel by Bill Dorrence This book is my current read and it is like a textbook of horsemanship and there are so many great nuggets that I sometimes have to go back and read what I was reading again so that I can make sure to catch it all.

-Kinship with All Life is the special one selected here, I believe it was Tom Dorrence that said the principles taught in this book is the core of true horsemanship.
+Kinship With All Life is the special one selected here, I believe it was Tom Dorrence that said the principles taught in this book are the core of true horsemanship.